 At West River Conveyors, we offer CEMA B, C, D, E and F idlers to suit both overland and underground applications.
 Our rigid rail idlers, inline structure, catenary idler structure, transitional and other specialty engineered idlers can accommodate belt widths from 24 to 72 inches, although additional sizes are available.
 We also work with reputable brands for rollers and idlers.

 Bearing integrity, can durability, low shaft run-out and effective seals are the four major components that any good conveyor roller and idler should deliver.
 Turn to our line of products to achieve these features for seamless conveyor operation.

 Steel tube rollers are the most common types of idlers that you’ll find on conveyors in the mining industry.
 All of West River’s idlers are designed to meet or exceed the load limits established by CEMA.

-If your conveyor is working in demanding applications and needs to conform to CEMA standards, a PPI idler is right for you.
+If your conveyor is working in demanding applications and needs to conform to CEMA standards, West River can provide:

 Do your current rollers and idlers stack up?

 West River Conveyors: Where Strength & Reliability Meet